 There was a news story about Pope John XXIII School on Channel 2 News at 4:00 p.m. this week.
 Marie Saavedra is the new anchor for that newscast and she is a graduate of the School.

-Sheila still needs bios and photos from all new members of the PPC to be put in the bulletin.
+Sheila still needs bios and photos from all new members of the PPC to be added to the website.

 PPC Reports: